acquia/blt/readme/multisite.md

 ## Multisite tasks

 You may override BLT variables on a per-site basis by creating a `site.yml` file in `docroot/sites/[site-name]/`.
-You may then run BLT with the `multisite.name` variable set at the command line to load the site's properties.
+You may then run BLT with the `site` variable set at the command line to load the site's properties.

 For instance, if the `drush` aliases for your site in `docroot/sites/mysite` were `@mysite.local` and `@mysite.test`, you could define these in `docroot/sites/mysite/site.yml` as: